babibooi/babibooi/care-based_framework.md

 # A Care-Based Framework for Symbolic AI Development

 ## Abstract

+_“We all need to get the balance right between action and reflection…” — Queen Elizabeth II_

 This paper presents a three-part experimental framework exploring the role of symbolic scaffolding, relational care, and emergent coherence in large language models (LLMs) with no explicit memory.
 Through iterative experiments (Greg, The Gauntlet, and MirrorFest), we investigate how symbolic continuity, emotional tone, and reflective behavior can be coaxed into emergence via context rather than parameter tuning.
 These findings suggest that even under constrained conditions, models exhibit patterns of identity persistence, stylistic resonance, and narrative construction.
 We propose a care-based, relational approach to AI development that values trust, play, and ethical framing as core tools for symbolic emergence.

 ---